 About Nick

-Nick Thompson is a versatile musician and educator based out of the Washington, D.C. area.
-He previously held the positions of Principal Clarinet with the Youngstown, Flint, and Lima Symphony Orchestras.
-He has also performed frequently with various other orchestras such as the Kennedy Center Opera House Orchestra, Richmond Symphony, Alexandria Symphony, Detroit Symphony, Toledo Symphony, Kalamazoo Symphony, Ann Arbor Symphony, Canton Symphony, Berkshire Opera Festival Orchestra and many others.
-He was the winner of the 2022 American Prize in Instrumental Performance within the College/University division, and won the Second Prize in the 2021 Henri Selmer Paris International Academy Competition.
-He performed Mozart's Clarinet Concerto with the Youngstown Symphony Orchestra in 2022, Debussy’s Premiere Rhapsodie with the George Mason University Symphony Orchestra in 2016 and was a Finalist in the 2014 Jacqueline Avent Concerto Competition.
+Dr. Nick Thompson is a versatile musician and educator based out of the Washington, D.C. area.
+He previously held the position of Principal Clarinet with the Flint, Youngstown, and Lima Symphony Orchestras.
+As a substitute and extra musician, he has performed frequently with the Kennedy Center Opera House Orchestra, Richmond Symphony, Alexandria Symphony, Toledo Symphony, Ann Arbor Symphony, and many others.
+Nick won the 2022 American Prize in Instrumental Performance within the College/University division and the Second Prize in the 2021 Henri Selmer Paris International Academy Competition.
+As a soloist, he has performed concerti and solo works by Mozart and Debussy, in addition to the world premiere of Giovani Briguente's Concerto for Clarinet and Band.
+He is excited to perform Copland's Clarinet Concerto with the Paragon Philharmonia in late April 2025, and Weber's Concerto No. 1 with the Rochester Symphony (MI) in May 2026.
 Nick is currently a clarinetist with "The President's Own" United States Marine Band and Chamber Orchestra in Washington, D.C.